Guest post by Fred Schenkelberg, Reliability Expert for FMS Reliability

 Overcoming organization inertia is one crucial aspect of changing a reliability culture.
 Some organizations tend to react to reliability issues.
 Prototype testing and downing events continue to surprise the team.
 The worst organizations fall into a cycle of always finding someone to blame.
 Better organizations set out to work to understand the problem and quickly resolve the issue.
 Some have better ‘fire departments’ than others.
 However, responding more quickly is often not the best way to deal with reliability.
 The very best organizations prevent issues from creating surprises in the first place.

-Understanding the reliability culture is the first step to change it.
+Understanding the reliability culture is the first step to changing it.